 Types of Focused TTA

-Training and technical assistance (TTA) is any assistance that increases knowledge, builds community capacity, and enhances systems.
+TTA is any assistance provided to increase knowledge, build community capacity, and enhance systems.
+Focused TTA includes training and events, virtual gatherings, and other kinds of assistance.
 The Tribal TTA Center uses the Strategic Cultural Framework to guide our work.
-Focused TTA includes training and events, virtual gatherings, and other kinds of technical assistance.
-SAMHSA tribal grantees can request this technical assistance.
+SAMHSA tribal grantees can request this type of technical assistance.

 Gathering of Native Americans/Gathering of Alaska Natives